Muerr/games/mplus.md

 This is a quick and dirty set of tips and advise I try to follow when doing my favorite content in the World of Warcraft - Mythic Keystone Dungeons, or "M+."
-It's not comprehensive, but I try to keep this to the minimal amount of reading.
-Additional resources will be linked at the bottom.

-This content is aimed at people who are newer to M+, or are doing "low to mid" keys - generally +15 or lower.
-If you're consistently finishing +15 in timeand have a raider.io score over 2000, you don't need anything here.
-However, if you are trying to get geared up for the start of Shadowlands, or to get your raider.io score over 1000, read on :).
+It's not comprehensive, see [#Additional Resources] below.

 # General Advice